 Infinity Bakery plans to work with charities to provide ovens that allow existing bakeries to switch from firewood to solar power, and partner with micro-financiers to empower groups of entrepreneurs trained at these bakeries to set up satellite bakeries.
 The oven mimics the baking times of a fire and requires no additional input, as a self-tracking and temperature regulating solution.

-Team: Leyla Sudbury, Daniel Cox, William Hatcher and Keno Marie-Ghae
+Team: Leyla Sudbury, Daniel Cox, William Hatcher and Keno Marie-Ghae (pictured above)

 A low-cost prosthetic wrist joint